APEC South Korea 2025: Participants

-APEC South Korea 2025 was the first Asia-Pacific Economic Cooperation (APEC) meeting for U.S. president Donald Trump in his second presidency, who re-assumed the presidency on January 20, 2025; Canadian prime minister Mark Carney, who assumed the premiership on March 14; South Korean president and host Lee Jae Myung, who assumed office on June 4; and Japanese prime minister Sanae Takaichi, who assumed the premiership on October 21.
+APEC South Korea 2025 was the first Asia-Pacific Economic Cooperation (APEC) meeting for U.S. president Donald Trump in his second presidency, who re-assumed the presidency on January 20, 2025, he would have had to attend his second in-person meeting having previously attended in the 2017 summit during his first presidency; Canadian prime minister Mark Carney, who assumed the premiership on March 14; South Korean president and host Lee Jae Myung, who assumed office on June 4; and Japanese prime minister Sanae Takaichi, who assumed the premiership on October 21.

-Republic of China leader Lai Ching-te appointed Lin Hsin-i as Chinese Taipei’s representative to the summit, marking Lin's third time representing Chinese Taipei at the summit.
+Republic of China president Lai Ching-te appointed Lin Hsin-i as Chinese Taipei's representative to the summit, marking Lin's third time representing Chinese Taipei at the summit.

 Russian president Vladimir Putin did not attend the summit, as South Korea is a state party to the International Criminal Court (ICC), which has issued an arrest warrant against Putin over alleged war crimes related to the Russo-Ukrainian war.
 It was therefore highly likely that South Korea's Ministry of Justice would be obligated to implement the warrant should Putin enter the country.
 As a result, Russian deputy prime minister Alexey Overchuk represented Russia at the summit, as he had done in 2023 and in 2024.